openharmony/docs/en/device-dev/driver/driver-peripherals-external-des.md

 2. WLAN Configuration Core: parses WLAN configuration files.

-3. Access point (AP): provides a WLAN access interface for devices.
+3. Access point (AP): allows devices to connect to the WLAN.

-4. Station (STA): a terminal that accesses the WLAN system.
+4. Station (STA): a device that has access to the WLAN system and allows transmission and reception of data.

-5. mac80211: defines MAC-layer interfaces for underlying drivers.
+5. mac80211: defines MAC-layer APIs for underlying drivers.

 6. Bus: provides a unified bus abstract interface for the upper layer.
 It shields the differences between different kernels by calling the Secure Digital Input Output (SDIO) interfaces provided by the platform layer and encapsulating the adapted USB and PCIe interfaces.
 It also encapsulates different types of bus operations in a unified manner to shield differences between different chipsets.
 The complete bus driving capabilities provided by the bus module help simplify and streamline the development of different chip vendors.